theEmperorofDaiViet/sportify/README.md

 Add necessary libraries to the project by right-clicking on the Libraries folder, select the Add JAR/Folder command, and navigate to [/web/lib](/web/lib), then select all jar files inside it.
 I stored all the libraries needed for the project in this folder.

+> :pushpin: **If you are using JPA Version**: You also need to add a JPA library to the project: Right-click on the project's Libraries folder, select the Add Library command, and select the EclipseLink library in the resulting dialog box.

 Open the context.xml file in [/web/META-INF](/web/META-INF) to change the information about the datasource to fit your own settings.

 Open MySQL and create two databases according to the script in script.sql file in [/](/).